rick0101/anime_bot_unity/README.md

 # Anime Downloader Script

 This Python script automates the process of downloading all episodes of an anime series.
-By providing the script with the link to the main page of the anime, it:
+It is for WINDOWS, but it can be easly adpted for linux as well, it need to be changed the chromedriver used by selenium.

 1. Scrapes the main page to identify and extract links to individual episodes.
 2. Sequentially downloads each episode to a specified directory.